 Is there a DSLR-quality camera phone?

 With smartphone camera technology continually advancing, you may be justified in wondering whether they have equalled or even surpassed the quality of traditional interchangeable-lens cameras like DSLRs or mirrorless models.
-However, for the time being and the forseeable future, the answer is no, and this is largely to do with physical hardware limitations.
+However, for the time being and the foreseeable future, the answer is no, and this is largely to do with physical hardware limitations.

-A digital camera can pack in a physically larger imaging sensor, which allows it to produce images with higher quality, and lower noise without multi-shot processing.
+A premium digital camera can pack in a physically larger imaging sensor, which allows it to produce images with higher quality, and lower noise without multi-shot processing.
 In bright sunny conditions, the difference may not be as noticeable, but in low-light conditions, this is where you’re more likely to notice it.
 The majority of mirrorless and DSLR cameras also provide more resolution, with 24MP, 40MP, 47MP and 61MP (etc) sensors giving the full-resolution, without pixel-binning.

 Cameras also have the advantage of interchangeable lenses – being able to swap on an 85mm f/1.4 lens is always going to give you better results than a smartphone’s portrait mode.
 Granted, if you were to look at the two images side by side on a small phone screen the differences might not be so obvious.
 But the moment you try to view the image on a larger display, or even print it, the difference in quality will be immediately apparent.